vkguru/Image-Splash/README.md

 # Image Splash

-Image splash is an image search app that relies on Splash API.
+Image splash is an image search app that relies on Unsplash's API.

 ## Project setup
 ```